 Credit for Prior Learning gives you opportunities to earn credit for college-level knowledge that you have already acquired.
+This will enable you to:

 - Advanced Placement (AP)